21. Balloon Tennis

 22. Perler Bead Bowls

 Have your kids discovered Perler Beads yet?
-Believe it or not, they’re made for melting under wax paper with an iron to make cool shapes and designs.
+Believe it or not, they’re made for melting under the wax paper with an iron to make cool shapes and designs.
 But there are quite a few little hacks out there for them, too.
-Put them in an oil covered ceramic or glass bowl (they naturally stack and rise to the side), and let them bake together to form a colorful bowl.
+Put them in an oil-covered ceramic or glass bowl (they naturally stack and rise to the side), and let them bake together to form a colorful bowl.
 How creative!
 Go get the instructions here.

 23. Decorate Craft Letters